wilsonify/wilsonify.github.io/content/recipes/MOROCCAN SPICED COUSCOUS123.md

 ## Instructions
 1 Mix the couscous, salt, and spices in a medium saucepot with a tight-fitting lid.
 Add the

-boiling water to the couscous mix without splashing it around and burning the fuck out of
+boiling water to the couscous mix without splashing it around and burning the   out of

 your hand.
 Stir everything up and quickly put on the lid.
 Let it rest for at least 8 minutes.
 The

 couscous should absorb all the water while you wait and it should be tender when you take off

 the lid.
-Easy shit.
+Easy   .

 2 While your ass is waiting, mix together the olive oil and rice vinegar in a small glass.
 Chop